Hovercross/django-lb-health-check/Readme.md

 ## How it works

-This package works by returning an HTTP response from a middleware class before Django's common middleware performs the host check.
+This package works by returning an HTTP response from a middleware class before Django's common middleware performs the host check and before the security middleware does HTTPS checks.
 The Django URL routing system is also bypassed since that happens "below" all middleware.
 During request processing, *django-lb-health-check* checks if the request is a *GET* request and matches `settings.ALIVENESS_URL`.
 If it is, a static plain text "200 OK" response is returned bypassing any other processing.

 ## Usage